rofirrim/pasko/README.md

 - The required functions could be represented using a table.
 - We could be using a more idiomatic representation for types.
-- Forward declarations may create unneeded symbols and scopes.
-The scope mechanism could be made more sophisticated.

 ##### I found a bug / I want to contribute